 Other current tax relief options include setting up an IRS installment agreement (IRS Payment Plan) to make smaller monthly payments over time or requesting Currently Not Collectible status to temporarily delay IRS collections due to financial hardship.

 How Can Wiztax Help?

 We can help with all kinds of payroll tax issues.
-Call us today at (866) 568-4593 to learn more about exactly what we can do for you.
+Call us today at (866) 568-4593 to learn more about payroll tax relief services and costs.

 Or start here to take our free online evaluation.

 6 Simple Questions.
 Free Evaluation.